pods-framework/pods/readme.txt

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin's name

 == Changelog ==

+= 1.9.6.3 - June 24, 2011 =
+* Bugfix: JS optimization and fixes for nicEdit (also now no longer outputting pods-ui.js on every page)
+* Bugfix: Non Top-level menu Pods now appearing in alphabetical order under Pods menu
+* 1.9.6 Security Update information can be found at: http://dev.podscms.org/2011/06/22/pods-1-9-6-security-update-new-features-bug-fixes/

 = 1.9.6.2 - June 23, 2011 =
 * Bugfix: TinyMCE API update from @azaozz with additional WP 3.2 support